AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 ---
 - Name: Takudzwa Modza
 - School: Alabama State University
-- Favorite Quote: "It is theresponsibility of leadership to work intelligently with what is given, and not waste time fantasizing about a world of flawless people and perfect choices", Marcus Aurelius
+- Favorite Quote: "It is the responsibility of leadership to work intelligently with what is given, and not waste time fantasizing about a world of flawless people and perfect choices", Marcus Aurelius